nameless-and-blameless/TAG/reports/_20240710-KY-WOODFORD-1.md

 > - **Stay Alert:** If you have visited or plan to visit the area, exercise extreme caution and remain vigilant.
 > - **Report Suspicious Activity:** If you observe any suspicious activity or believe you may have information related to these events, please contact the authorities immediately.
 >
 > This warning is issued in the interest of public safety.
-Your awareness and cooperation are crucial in preventing further tragedies and bringing the perpetrators to justice.
+Your awareness and cooperation are crucial in preventing further tragedies and bringing the orchestrators to justice.
 Please share this information widely to ensure the safety of your community.